edsilv/surveys/misc/sample-questions.md

 - Male
 - Female
-- Other
+- Non-binary

+--

 ## Title

-What are your skills?
+Which coding languages are you proficient in?

 ## Type